-We need volunteers to help keep the cemetery neat and tidy.
-The workload is light and involves keeping the areas around the graves, particularly in the older areas of the cemetery, free of weeds and other debris, removing self-seeded saplings and dead floral offerings and keeping the path edges weed-free and tidy.
-Heavier jobs such as mowing and tree maintenance will remain the responsibility of our landscape contractors.
+Volunteers help us to keep the cemetery neat and tidy.
+The workload is light and involves keeping the cemetery free of weeds and other debris, removing self-seeded saplings and dead floral offerings and keeping the path edges weed-free and tidy.
+Heavier jobs such as mowing and tree maintenance are the responsibility of our landscape contractors.

 to those with gardening experience and who enjoy working with